LiVanych/pihole-status/README.md

 ### Alternative Install Methods

 Alternative methods are available which allow for review and modification of the code before installation.
-Note that both methods will ultimately download the latest pihole-status script from the repo, so if you make local changes to pihole-status.py you should not re-run the setup script.
+Note that both methods will ultimately download the latest pihole-status.py script from the repo, so if you make local changes to pihole-status.py you should not re-run the setup script.

 ### Method 1: Clone the git repository and run